syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 	Sub Main(args As String())
 	  'New instance of ExcelEngine is created equivalent to launching Microsoft Excel with no workbooks open 'Instantiate the spreadsheet creation engine
-	  Dim excelEngine As ExcelEngine = New ExcelEngine()

-	  'Instantiate the Excel application object
+	  Using excelEngine As ExcelEngine = New ExcelEngine() 'Instantiate the Excel application object
 		Dim application As IApplication = excelEngine.Excel

 		'Assigns default application version
 		application.DefaultVersion = ExcelVersion.Excel2013

 		'A new workbook is created equivalent to creating a new workbook in Excel 'Create a workbook with 1 worksheet
 		Dim workbook As IWorkbook = application.Workbooks.Create(1)

 		'Access a worksheet from workbook
 		Dim worksheet As IWorksheet = workbook.Worksheets(0)

 		'Adding text data
 		worksheet.Range("A1").Text = "Month"
 		worksheet.Range("B1").Text = "Sales"
 		worksheet.Range("A6").Text = "Total"

 		'Adding DateTime data
-	  worksheet.Range("A2").DateTime = new DateTime(2015, 1, 10)
+		worksheet.Range("A2").DateTime = New DateTime(2015, 1, 10)
-	  worksheet.Range("A3").DateTime = new DateTime(2015, 2, 10)
+		worksheet.Range("A3").DateTime = New DateTime(2015, 2, 10)
-	  worksheet.Range("A4").DateTime = new DateTime(2015, 3, 10)
+		worksheet.Range("A4").DateTime = New DateTime(2015, 3, 10)

 		'Applying number format for date value cells A2 to A4 worksheet.Range("A2:A4").NumberFormat = "mmmm, yyyy"

 		'Auto-size the first column to fit the content worksheet.AutofitColumn(1)

 		'Adding numeric data
 		worksheet.Range("B2").Number = 68878
 		worksheet.Range("B3").Number = 71550
 		worksheet.Range("B4").Number = 72808

 		'Adding formula
 		worksheet.Range("B6").Formula = "SUM(B2:B4)"

 		'Inserting image
 		worksheet.Pictures.AddPicture(10, 2, "image.jpg")

 		'Saving the workbook to disk in XLSX format workbook.SaveAs("Sample.xlsx")

 		'Closing the workbook
 		workbook.Close()

-	  'Dispose the Excel engine
-	  excelEngine.Dispose()
+	  End Using
 	End Sub
   End Module
 End Namespace